tadas-subonis/dev-tasubo-com-blog/_posts/2020-02-28-how-software-development-has-changed-in-the-last-10-year-part-2.md

 ## Make it easy to read and understand

 Most likely, your code is gonna be written once and read many many times.
-So do not skimp on proper structure, variable and function naming.
+So do not skimp on the proper structure, variable and function naming.

 So instead of